PierreChouteau/DeepLearningWithAudio/00_introduction/README.md

 Note:
-If you have any problem with our instruction to connect to the VM, take a look to the official instruction:
+If you have any problem with our instructions to connect to the VM, take a look to the official instructions:
 - For registration [here](https://docs.microsoft.com/en-us/azure/lab-services/how-to-use-lab)
 - To Connect to a Linux lab VM [here](https://docs.microsoft.com/en-us/azure/lab-services/connect-virtual-machine)